Martha Gellhorn: Early life

-Gellhorn was born on 8 November 1908, in St. Louis, Missouri, the daughter of Edna Fischel Gellhorn, a suffragist, and George Gellhorn, a German-born gynecologist.
+Gellhorn was born on 8 November 1908, in St. Louis, Missouri, to Edna Fischel Gellhorn, a suffragist, and George Gellhorn, a German-born gynecologist.
 Her father and maternal grandfather were Jewish, and her maternal grandmother came from a Protestant family.
 Her brother Walter became a noted law professor at Columbia University, and her younger brother Alfred was an oncologist and dean of the University of Pennsylvania School of Medicine.

-At age 7, Gellhorn participated in "The Golden Lane," a rally for women's suffrage at the Democratic Party's 1916 national convention in St. Louis.
+At age 7, Gellhorn participated in "The Golden Lane", a rally for women's suffrage at the Democratic Party's 1916 national convention in St. Louis.
 Women carrying yellow parasols and wearing yellow sashes lined both sides of a main street leading to the St. Louis Coliseum.
 A tableau of the states was in front of the Art Museum; states that had not enfranchised women were draped in black.
 Gellhorn and another girl, Mary Taussig, stood in front of the line, representing future voters.

-In 1926, Gellhorn graduated from John Burroughs School in St. Louis, and enrolled in Bryn Mawr College, several miles outside Philadelphia.
+In 1926, Gellhorn graduated from John Burroughs School in St. Louis and enrolled in Bryn Mawr College, several miles outside Philadelphia.
 The following year, she left without having graduated to pursue a career as a journalist.
 Her first published articles appeared in The New Republic.
 In 1930, determined to become a foreign correspondent, she went to France for two years, where she worked at the United Press bureau in Paris, but was fired after she reported sexual harassment by a man connected with the agency.
 She spent years traveling Europe, writing for newspapers in Paris and St. Louis and covering fashion for Vogue.
-She became active in the pacifist movement, and wrote about her experiences in her 1934 book What Mad Pursuit.
+She became active in the pacifist movement and wrote about her experiences in her 1934 book What Mad Pursuit.

 Returning to the United States in 1932, Gellhorn was hired by Harry Hopkins, whom she had met through her friendship with First Lady Eleanor Roosevelt.
-The Roosevelts invited Gellhorn to live at the White House, and she spent evenings there helping Eleanor Roosevelt write correspondence and the first lady’s “My Day” column in Women's Home Companion.
+The Roosevelts invited Gellhorn to live at the White House and she spent evenings there helping Eleanor Roosevelt write correspondence and the first lady's "My Day" syndicated column.
 She was hired as a field investigator for the Federal Emergency Relief Administration (FERA), created by Franklin D. Roosevelt to help end the Great Depression.
 Gellhorn traveled around the United States for FERA to report on how the Depression was affecting the country.
 She first went to Gastonia, North Carolina.
 Later, she worked with Dorothea Lange, a photographer, to document the everyday lives of the hungry and homeless.
 Their reports became part of the official government files for the Great Depression.
 They were able to investigate topics that were not usually open to women of the 1930s.
 She drew on her research to write a collection of short stories, The Trouble I've Seen (1936).
 In Idaho doing FERA work, Gellhorn convinced a group of workers to break the windows of the FERA office to draw attention to their crooked boss.
 Although this worked, she was fired from FERA.